-At my house, setting up any new smart-home gadget, and smart locks in particular, involves an extra installation step: Convincing my less techie family members to use it.
+At my house, setting up any new smart home gadget, and smart locks in particular, involves an extra installation step: Convincing my less techie family members to use it.
 With the $249 August Smart Lock Pro, the top pick of best smart locks, that was easy.
 First of all, you don't have to replace your keys, so you can lock and unlock the door just like you always did.

 However, after about a week of watching me use the August's auto-lock and auto-unlock features and Siri integration, my husband put the August app on his own phone and joined me in the future.
 Having a lock that unlocks itself as you approach and locks itself again if you forget is just too convenient to pass up.